azaharafernandezguizan/myPlannedTasks/index.md

    Read the book _Vue.js_ of Jose Dongil

-   Read the book The software Craftsman
+   Read the book The Software Craftsman

    Read the book Growing Object Oriented Software, Guided by Tests